 How to Grow and Care

 Jewels of Opar prefers a full sun location but can tolerate a small amount of shade for part of the day.
-Does well in hot dry areas but benefits from some watering.
-It can be drought tolerant for several weeks at a time.
-Does best in sandy and well drained soils and is tolerant of poor soils and heat.
-Excellent for rock gardens and hot areas where not to much else grows.
+It does well in hot, dry areas but benefits from some watering.
+It can be drought-tolerant for several weeks at a time.
+It does best in sandy and well-drained soils and is tolerant of poor soils and heat.
+Excellent for rock gardens and hot areas where not too much else grows.

-The lime green leaves brighten up any garden and it makes a wonderful border plant or addition to any flower garden.
+The lime green leaves brighten up any garden, and it makes a wonderful border plant or addition to any flower garden.
 It will reseed itself once established.
 Just thin out the seedlings or transplant them to where you want them.
-If reseeding is undesirable dead head as seeds form.
-Sadly seeds usually form on same stalks that are still flowering so this is often hard to do.
+If reseeding is undesirable, deadhead as seeds form.
+Sadly seeds usually form on the same stalks that are still flowering, so this is often hard to do.